jshttp/negotiator/README.md

 #### Methods

-##### languages(availableLanguages):
+##### languages(availableLanguages)

 Returns an array of preferred languages ordered by priority from a list of available languages.

-##### language(availableLanguages):
+##### language(availableLanguages)

-Returns the top preferred language from a list of available languages.
+Returns the most preferred language from a list of available languages.

 ### Accept-Charset Negotiation